 Fresh Strawberry Cobbler

-• Preheat your oven to 350 degrees and spray a baking dish with nonstick baking spray or grease with butter.
+• Preheat your oven to 350 degrees and spray a baking dish (a deep pie dish works well too) with nonstick baking spray or grease with unsalted butter.

 • Prepare your fruit filling.
 Hull and slice your strawberries, keeping the slices about the same size.
 Add your lemon juice, sugar, and cornstarch, stirring to combine.

-• Add your flour, sugar, and baking powder to a bowl.
+• Add your purpose flour, sugar, and baking powder to a large bowl.
 Add the cold butter.

-• Pour the heavy cream into the flour and butter mixture.
+• Pour the heavy cream into the flour and butter mixture in the medium bowl.
 Stir until a sticky dough forms.
-Don’t over work the dough!
+Don’t overwork the dough!

 • Pour the strawberry mixture into a prepared baking dish.